barrelstrength/sprout-lists/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

 In an effort to reduce the number of packages we publicly maintain, Sprout Lists will not be migrated to Craft 4.
-If you'd like to take responsibility over maintaining the repository please reach out: [sprout@barrelstrengthdesign.com](mailto:sprout@barrelstrengthdesign.com).
+Core functionality of building and maintaing email lists will be migrated to [Sprout Email](https://plugins.craftcms.com/sprout-email).
+If you'd like to fork and use any code in this repository as a starting point for something similar, please do.

 ----